OpenTelemetry Integration¶

 async with ctx.scope("service-handler", observability=observability):

-# This span will be linked to the external trace
+# This root span gets a link to the external trace/span context

 await handle_service_request()